hugglesfox/pcode-style-guide/README.md

 ```
 // This is a comment

-x = 1  // This is an inline comment.
+x = 1  // This is an inline comment

 //Please don't do this.
-Put a space between the // and the P.
+Put a space between the // and the P

 ```